jaredgorski/arpx/README.md

 ---

 <sup>
 Arpx is meant to be a duct tape, run n' gun solution for hackily orchestrating program runtimes.
-Arpx doesn't seek to be a general-purpose, production-ready tool, but feel free to use it however you see fit (in line with [the license](https://github.com/jaredgorski/arpx/blob/main/LICENSE)).
+Arpx doesn't seek to be a general-purpose, production-ready tool, but feel free to use it however you see fit (in line with <a href="https://github.com/jaredgorski/arpx/blob/main/LICENSE">the license</a>).
 </sup>

 <br/>